Alexitoo100/Portfolio/content/about.md

 author = "Alejandro Garcia"
 +++

-I am a professional with more than 6 months experience in programming, specializing in Full Stack development and currently expanding my knowledge in Artificial Intelligence and Big Data.
-I am passionate about both backend and frontend programming, and have built a solid track record in various languages and technologies.
+I am a development professional with experience in Full Stack programming and Artificial Intelligence applied to data analysis.
+I am passionate about designing and developing solutions in both frontend and backend, and I am currently complementing my profile with solid training in advanced AI and Big Data technologies.

 ## Professional Experience

-My background is versatile in software development, ranging from web applications to complex enterprise solutions.
-I have worked on various projects using a wide range of technologies and programming languages.
+My background is versatile in software development.
+I have hands-on experience in building software, ranging from modern web applications to robust enterprise solutions.
+I have participated in various projects using a wide variety of programming languages, frameworks, and technological environments.

 ## Current Focus

-I integrate my Full Stack development experience with new competencies in AI and Big Data, focusing especially on:
+My current focus is the integration of my Full Stack development skills with tools for massive data analysis and artificial intelligence, with emphasis in areas such as:

-- Full Stack Development (Frontend and Backend)
+· Full Stack Development (Frontend and Backend)
-- Artificial Intelligence and Machine Learning
+· Artificial Intelligence and Machine Learning
-- Big Data Analysis
+· Big Data analysis and processing
-- Web and Application Development
+· Web and application development

 ## Technical Skills

-🏅 Programming Languages: PHP, Java, JavaScript, Python
-🏅 Frameworks: Angular, Spring, Hibernate, Bootstrap
+🏅 Programming languages: PHP, Java, JavaScript, Python, R, Scala 🏅 Frameworks and libraries: Angular, Spring, Bootstrap, TensorFlow, Flask, Jinja2, Keras, Scikit-Learn, Pandas, Matplotlib, OpenCV (CV2)
-🏅 Databases: SQL, MongoDB, PostgreSQL
+🏅 Big Data & Cloud: Hadoop, Flume, Spark, Flink, Amazon Web Services (AWS) 🏅 Databases: SQL, MongoDB, PostgreSQL
-🏅 Version Control: GIT
+🏅 Version control: GIT

 ## Education

-- Currently pursuing a Master's degree in Artificial Intelligence and Big Data
+- Specialization Course in Artificial Intelligence and Big Data, with hands-on training in:

+    - Machine Learning and Deep Learning
+    - Neural Networks
+    - Data processing with Spark, Flink, Hadoop, Kafka, Nifi, Sqoop, and Flume
+    - Real-time data ingestion and capture with Debezium and Apache Kafka
+    - Modern data transformation and layered modeling with DBT (Data Build Tool)
+    - Analysis languages: Python, R, and Scala
+    - Data visualization and processing tools: Pandas, Matplotlib, OpenCV
+    - AI frameworks: TensorFlow, Keras, Scikit-Learn
+    - Cloud implementation with Amazon Web Services (AWS)

+- Technician in Microcomputer Systems and Networks (SMR)
-- Graduate in Multiplatform Application Development
+- Higher Technician in Web Application Development (DAW)

 ## Notable Projects

-- Developed web applications using the MEAN stack (MongoDB, Express, Angular, Node.js)
+- I have developed web applications using the MEAN stack (MongoDB, Express, Angular, Node.js)
-- Implemented robust backend solutions with Java and Spring Boot
+- I have implemented robust backend solutions with Java and Spring Boot
-- Created interactive and responsive user interfaces with Angular, VueJS, and Bootstrap
+- I have created interactive and responsive user interfaces with Angular, VueJS, and Bootstrap
-- Designed and optimized relational databases using PostgreSQL
+- I have designed, modeled, and optimized relational databases using PostgreSQL
+- Development of predictive models and processing of large volumes of data using Spark, Python, and TensorFlow

 ## Professional Approach

 I firmly believe in continuous learning and adaptability in the ever-changing world of technology.
-My diverse experience allows me to bring innovative solutions to each project, combining my frontend and backend skills with my growing specialization in AI and Big Data.
+My diverse experience allows me to bring innovative solutions to every project, combining my frontend and backend skills with my growing specialization in AI and Big Data.
 I constantly explore new technologies and methodologies to stay at the forefront of the IT sector.